A moving lemma for cohomology with support: Twisted pro- etale cohomology satisfies the properties from Section

-where the diagram on the left is a Cartesian diagram of smooth equi-dimensional algebraic $k$-schemes, $f$ is proper of pure relative codimension $c=\dim Y-\dim X$, $Z_X\subset X$ and $Z_Y\subset Y$ are closed with $f(Z_X)\subset Z_Y$, $Z_{Y'}=g^{-1}(Z_Y)$, and $Z_{X'}=Z_{Y'}\times_{Y}Z_{X}\subset X'$. \begin{enumerate} \item If $g$ is an open immersion, then the diagram on the right commutes. \item If $f$ is smooth of pure relative dimension and if $Z_X=X$ and $Z_Y= Y$, then the diagram on the right commutes. \end{enumerate} \end{lemma} \begin{proof} By Lemma \ref{lem:extension-compatible}, it suffices to prove the compatibilities in question or \'etale cohomology with values in constructible complexes of $\Z/\ell^r$-modules.
+where the diagram on the left is a Cartesian diagram of smooth equi-dimensional algebraic $k$-schemes, $f$ is proper of pure relative codimension $c=\dim Y-\dim X$, $Z_X\subset X$ and $Z_Y\subset Y$ are closed with $f(Z_X)\subset Z_Y$, $Z_{Y'}=g^{-1}(Z_Y)$, and $Z_{X'}=Z_{Y'}\times_{Y}Z_{X}\subset X'$. \begin{enumerate} \item If $g$ is an open immersion, then the diagram on the right commutes. \item If $f$ is smooth of pure relative dimension and if $Z_X=X$ and $Z_Y= Y$, then the diagram on the right commutes. \end{enumerate} \end{lemma} \begin{proof} By Lemma \ref{lem:extension-compatible}, it suffices to prove the compatibilities in question for \'etale cohomology with values in constructible complexes of $\Z/\ell^r$-modules.

-The case where $g$ is an open immersion holds, because the isomorphism in (\ref{eq:i!-pushforward}) which is used to define the pushforward map is compatible with open immersions (cf.\ Lemma \ref{lem:PD-compatible}) and the trace map is compatible with base change and hence in particular with respect to Zariski localization.
-This proves item (\ref{item:f_*:open-immersion-body}).
-(In fact, the result holds by the arguments in \cite[(1.2.2), (1.3.5), and p.\ 186]{BO} true more generally in the case where $g$ is \'etale, but we won't need this.)
+The case where $g$ is an open immersion holds because the isomorphism in \eqref{eq:i!-pushforward} which is used to define the pushforward map is compatible with open immersions (\textit{cf.} Lemma \ref{lem:PD-compatible}) and the trace map is compatible with base change (see \cite[Th\'eor\`eme XVIII.2.9, (Var 2)]{SGA4.3} and \cite[Lemma 6.7.19]{BS}) and hence in particular with respect to Zariski localization.
+This proves item \eqref{item:f_*:open-immersion-body}.
+(In fact, by the arguments in \cite[Axiom~(1.2.2), Property~(1.3.5), and Section~1, p.\ 186]{BO}, the result holds true more generally in the case where $g$ is \'etale, but we will not need this.)

-Next we deal with case (\ref{item:f_*:f,g-smooth-body}), so that $f$ is smooth of pure relative dimension $d=\dim X-\dim Y$.
-By Lemma \ref{lem:PD}, there are natural isomorphisms of functors:
+Next we deal with item \eqref{item:f_*:f,g-smooth-body}, so that $f$ is smooth of pure relative dimension $d=\dim X-\dim Y$.
+By Lemma \ref{lem:PD}, there are natural isomorphisms of functors

-By \cite[Proposition 4.5(2)]{verdier}, the natural map of functors $(g')^\ast f^!\stackrel{\cong}\to (f')^! g^\ast $ is an isomorphism.
-Combining this with $\RR f_\ast \RR g'_\ast=\RR g_\ast \RR f'_\ast$, we get an isomorphism $\alpha: \RR f_\ast \RR g'_\ast (g')^\ast f^! \stackrel{\cong}\to \RR g_\ast \RR f'_\ast (f')^! g^\ast$, which fits into a diagram
+By \cite[Proposition 4.5(2)]{verdier}, the natural map of functors $(g')^\ast f^!\stackrel{\lowcong}\to (f')^! g^\ast $ is an isomorphism.
+Combining this with $\RR f_\ast \RR g'_\ast=\RR g_\ast \RR f'_\ast$, we get an isomorphism $\alpha\colon \RR f_\ast \RR g'_\ast (g')^\ast f^! \stackrel{\lowcong}\to \RR g_\ast \RR f'_\ast (f')^! g^\ast$ which fits into a diagram